-MoU on gas interconnection between Bosnian and Croatian companies4.
-August 2020. / SEE Energy News
+MoU on gas interconnection between Bosnian and Croatian companies, SEE Energy News

 In order to intensify works on gas interconnection between the two countries, Croatian natural gas transmission system operator Plinacro and Bosnian gas company BH-Gas have signed a Memorandum of Understanding (MoU).